Request an Exam Copy

 Four Portraits, One Jesus Instructor: Dr. Mark L. Strauss

-The Gospels record the “greatest story ever told,” the events of the life, death, and resurrection of Jesus.
-To study the Gospels is to study the foundation of Christianity, and in Four Portraits, One Jesus, author and professor Mark Strauss provides an expert and understandable introduction to these first four books of the New Testament.
+The Gospels record the "greatest story ever told," the events of the life, death, and resurrection of Jesus.
+To study the Gospels is to study the foundation of Christianity, and in this Four Portraits, One Jesus course, author and professor Mark Strauss provides an expert yet understandable introduction to these first four books of the New Testament.

 Course Details